flowinho/flowinho.github.io/_posts/code/2019-08-02-diving-into-functional-programming.md

 layout: post
 title: "Higher-Order functions - functional programming in Swift 5"
 tags: code
+excerpt: "Starting in a new project is also way to encounter new or already known programming approaches in a clean way.
+To me, this happens currently with Functional Reactive Programming.
+I have to admit, my skills in FRP are very rusty.
+My source-code heavily relies on higher order functions and for the sake of testability i seek to implement pure functions as much as possible.
+Nevertheless, since i'm now required to hook into this topic even more, i need to freshen up my base understanding of functional programming."
 ---

 Starting in a new project is also way to encounter new or already known programming approaches in a clean way.
 To me, this happens currently with **Functional Reactive Programming**.
 I have to admit, my skills in FRP are very rusty.
 My source-code heavily relies on higher order functions and for the sake of testability i seek to implement pure functions as much as possible.
 Nevertheless, since i'm now required to hook into this topic even more, i need to freshen up my base understanding of functional programming.